 Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program

-Recruitment for this program is open! - Deadline to apply is May 25!
+Recruitment for this program is now open.
+Deadline to apply: February 1st, 2019.

 Exploring innovative and promising approaches to address key challenges to health, well-being and equity through international scholarship and internship opportunities across the Commonwealth.